 Because MRAR is expressed as an annualized return, we can derive a risk component, Morningstar Risk, as the difference between Morningstar Return (adjusted for the risk-free rate) and MRAR (adjusted for the risk-free rate and risk).
-Morningstar Risk is always greater than or equal to zero.
+This can be expressed as equation [18], which is derived in Appendix 3.